For More Information

 Type of Provision

-A unit provision within Caroline Chisholm School Secondary Phase for students with a diagnosis of high functioning ASD and Autism.
+A unit provision within Caroline Chisholm School Secondary Phase for students from Year 7 to Post 16 with a diagnosis of high functioning ASD and Autism.
 There are a maximum of three places in each year cohort based on an overall unit provision for ten places, including post 16.

 Admission Criteria and Arrangements